Power Dynamos F.C.

 Power Dynamos Football Club is a Zambian professional football club based in Kitwe that plays in the MTN/FAZ Super Division.
 They play their home games at Arthur Davies Stadium in Kitwe.

 The club is currently sponsored by Copperbelt Energy Corporation.

-Power Dynamos is known for playing beautiful passing football and their matches are usually enjoyed by the Zambian Premier League fans.
-Their main rivals are Nkana FC and Zesco United FC.
-Games involving Power Dynamos and any of these two clubs are always highly attended by the soccer fans.
+Power Dynamos' main rivals are Nkana FC and Zesco United FC.
+Games involving Power Dynamos and any of these two clubs are always well-attended by the soccer fans.

 In 1991, Power Dynamos became the first southern African club, and so far, the only Zambian club, to win a continental trophy after they won the African Cup Winners' Cup.